 Classic Knit Cardigan: Nautica Men’s Navtech Cardigan

-Upscale Cardigan: Paige Men’s Caplan Cashmere Blend Cardigan*
+Upscale Cardigan: Lona Scott Men’s Pure Cashmere Classic Cardigan

 For the office and events requiring cocktail attire, this wool-cashmere cardigan fits right in with contrast trim, a refined yet almost louche appearance embodying unassuming luxury, and a classic silhouette that’ll complement your work wardrobe and fit unbuttoned over those camp collar shirts you own.